Great news for our users! We have now launched another frequently requested feature – a custom unsubscribe page.

 Don’t forget to check how it looks on mobile as well.

 If you choose the option to “Unsubscribe from all groups”, please note that you can change the links for the Yes/No buttons.
-As a default, “Yes” button links to confirmation page that can be customized as well and the “No” button is linked with your newsletter.
+As a default, the “Yes” button links to a confirmation page that can be customized and the “No” button is linked with your newsletter.

-We do not recommend changing the “No” button link, but you could link the “Yes” button with your own landing page.
+We do not recommend changing the “No” button link, but you could link the “Yes” button to your own landing page.

 You must understand that the reason your recipients are landing on this page is not by accident.
 They’re actively trying to unsubscribe from you.
 So making it more difficult for them to do so could have bad consequences, such as reporting you to SPAMCOP.
 And it won’t make them any less likely to unsubscribe – it will just make them less likely to like you.

-Therefore, you should avoid hiding the unsubscribe button, forcing them to fill in too many fields, altering the unsubscribe link and similar.
+Therefore, you should avoid hiding the unsubscribe button, forcing them to fill in too many fields, or altering the unsubscribe link.